balanikas/github-repository-analysis/README.md

 ## How it works
 Given a repository, the system will fetch all publicly available data for that repository, evaluate it based on a set of rules, and present the results together with additional guidance.
+The guidance is generated dynamically using the Open AI GPT-3 model.

 https://user-images.githubusercontent.com/2317329/207807236-684bf53d-96c3-4c2c-ac73-c6d5389ab1fa.mov